MyArtGallery

 Carlton, Melbourne

-Bridget McDonnell Gallery is a commercial art dealer in Carlton specialising in Australian and colonial paintings, works on paper, and contemporary art.
-The gallery curates exhibitions ranging from early Australian and European works to modern figurative and landscape paintings, alongside sculptures, prints, and indigenous art.
+{"text":"Bridget McDonnell Gallery is a commercial art dealer in Carlton, VIC 3053, that focuses on Australian and colonial paintings, works on paper, and contemporary art.
+The gallery runs exhibitions covering everything from early Australian and European pieces through to modern figurative and landscape paintings, plus sculptures, prints, and Indigenous art.

 Contemporary Landscape Seascape & Coastal